Mr-Smyth/nodejs-with-expressjs/docs/databases.md

   This now needs to get all the cart items and move them into an Order.

-+ So we get the cart
++ So  get the cart

 + Then get the products in the cart